-There are many steps and procedures that must be conducted properly for the export of a shipment of a CITES-listed species from the United States across any international border.
+Many steps and procedures must be conducted properly for the export of a shipment of a CITES-listed species from the United States across any international border.
 Again, both U.S. Fish & Wildlife Service and USDA/APHIS have specific permits or certificates that must be obtained to legally conduct these activities.
 Exporters should also be aware that it takes at least 60 to 90 days for a permit application to be reviewed.